 - Mash potatoes with a potato masher in the pot.
 Stir in milk, sour cream, ranch mix, cheese, and half the green onions.
 Add the bacon and green onion on top as garnish before serving.

-- If you prefer to serve as a cassesrole, add to a casserole dish and bake at 350º for 20 minutes.
+- If you prefer to serve this as a casserole, add to a casserole dish and bake at 350º for 15-20 minutes.
 Top with the green onion and bacon.

 Grandma’s Potato Rolls

 These rolls are nothing short of amazing.
 Seriously.
 This is my go-to recipe for rolls, time permitting.
 If I’m short on time, though, I use Bridgford’s Parkerhouse Rolls.

 These rolls are called Grandma’s Potato Rolls for a good reason.
 They taste just like those incredible rolls your grandma used to make.
 But, they come with a warning: once you make them everyone will want them again!